chamithlkml/express-api/ReadMe.md

 - `docker compose build`
 - `docker exec -it app sh` to login to app container and then run `npm run dev`
 - App should be running on `http://localhost:3000/api/auth/signup` and more.
 Will update the documentation as I add more endpoints.

+## Run tests

+- Open a new terminal window and enter `docker exec -it app sh` to enter the app container.
+- On the app container run `npm run test`